 What Causes a Sewage Backup?

 Clogs, buildups in pipes from grease, or improperly flushed items, such as paper towels or single-use wipes, are common causes of sewage backup.
 Damage to the sewer lines can also cause a sewage backup because it prevents water from flowing correctly.
-Finally, a strong storm with heavy rain can overwhelm the city sewer system with water and result in backups into people’s homes.
+A strong storm with heavy rain can also overwhelm the city sewer system with water and result in backups into people’s homes.

 Is Your Basement Floor Drain Backing Up?

 When you have a basement drain backup, it’s important to get it cleaned up as soon as possible.

 Fix Sewage Backup in Basement Floor Drains

 If you have a basement drain clogged and you’re looking to fix your basement floor drain backing up right away, we’ve got you covered.
 Some home remedies will work better than others.
 When your basement drain is clogged, pouring Drano or similar products down a sewer drain can actually damage pipes or the glue holding them together, causing more sewer system problems in the future.
 The acidity in Coca-Cola can help clear a sewage backup but may leave a residue itself.

 A drain snake is a great tool to unclog plumbing fixtures, but if you don’t have one, you could use a hose or plunger to clear a clogged drain.